apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘Dancing With The Stars’ Season 33 Finale Recap: Who Wins The Mirrorball Trophy?**
+**OpenAI hits pause on video model Sora after artists leak access in protest**

-You can read more about it [here](http://deadline.com/2024/11/dancing-with-the-stars-season-33-finale-recap-who-wins-1236188450/).
+You can read more about it [here](https://www.washingtonpost.com/technology/2024/11/26/openai-sora-ai-video-model-artists-protest/).

 ## Requirements
 - Python 3.8